 Your enrollment counselor will help evaluate your prior learning credit, provide information regarding financial aid and tuition assistance, recommend courses and help you get started with the application process.

-- Application: Completed online undergraduate application form
+- Complete the undergraduate application form online

 - Additional admission requirements apply to international students who are non-U.S. citizens.

 Please remember: Applications that are incomplete and/or missing information will NOT be processed.

 Apply a minimum of 14 days before the start of classes to ensure optimal course selection.